The Facelift Procedure Described

 As part of facelift or neck lift surgery, underlying muscles are tightened and placed back where they belong, and the skin is redraped on the face and neck.

 A facelift can take three to six hours depending on which corrections are necessary.
 Your surgeon will outline the exact placement of incisions before the procedure.
 Usually, incisions begin inside your sideburns, extend inside your ear (just inside the cartilage at the front of your ear) and continue behind the earlobe in the crease behind the ear.
+The scars are virtually impossible to detect as they are hidden within the anatomy of the ear.

 Facial fat loss, or fat atrophy, is a characteristic of aging that may be suggested as part of your facelift procedure.
 A youthful face has rounded contours.
 Fat grafting can be performed during your facelift surgery to restore fat to hollow temples, upper and lower lids and restore fullness to the cheeks.